tamaroning/wanco/README.md

 $ cmake .. -DCMAKE_BUILD_TYPE=Release
 ```

-To install runtime libraries, run the following commands:
+To install the compilers and runtime libraries, run the following commands:

 ```sh
 $ sudo make install
 ```

-On Linux, the runtime libraries are installed in `/usr/local/lib/` by default.
+For debugging, run the compiler with `RUST_LOG="debug" wanco ...`.

 ## Run